 Amazon Prime Video is one of the largest streaming platforms available.
 It’s also one of the more complex hybrid SVOD (Subscription Video on Demand) and TVOD (transactional video on demand) services when it comes to making money.
-So what kind of OTT service is Amazon Prime Video, and how does the service make money?

-The history of Prime Video.
+The history of Amazon Prime Video.

 Since launching Prime Video in 2006 as an on-demand rental platform, Amazon has grown the subsidiary into a full entertainment and sports SVOD.
 Along with a la carte rentals, the service also offers third party premium channel add-ons such as HBO and Showtime, as well as live sporting events.